 The amount of right of way needed affects the timely progress of a project because of the potential problems that come up with the purchase of right-of-way.
 Therefore, the MPO will give extra priority in the scoring of the project which requires no right-of-way.
-If a jurisdiction has preliminary engineering done on a project, or if an MPO study was done on the project, extra priority will be given as well.
+If a jurisdiction has preliminary engineering done on a project extra priority will be given as well.
 Project readiness will help ensure that the project be completed as quickly as possible because of the need to obligate federal funds within 3 years to prevent a lapse in funding.

 No right-of-way required.
-(Score 5) Preliminary Engineering completed.
-(Score 5)
+(Score: 5) Preliminary engineering completed.
+(Score: 5)